bluzky/raga/README.md

 1. Go to the query interface at `/query`
 2. Enter your question in the text field
 3. The system will:
-   - Generate an embedding for your query using Ollama locally
-   - Perform a similarity search to find relevant document chunks
-   - Send the query and retrieved context to Groq API
+   - With Approach 1: Always retrieve relevant context first
+   - With Approach 2: Let the LLM decide if context is needed
-   - Display the response with source documents
+   - Generate a response with appropriate citations

 ## Architecture